Chico (footballer, born 1993)

-Francisco Hyun-sol Kim (born 17 May 1993), commonly known as Chico, is a Brazilian footballer who plays as an attacking midfielder for Mirassol.
+Francisco Hyun-sol Kim (born 17 May 1993), commonly known as Chico, is a Brazilian professional footballer who plays as an attacking midfielder for Mirassol.

-Career
+Club career

 Chico was born in Cascavel, Paraná, but was raised in Ciudad del Este, Paraguay, to South Korean parents.
 In 2008, he went on a trial at Atlético Sorocaba, and subsequently joined the club's youth setup.
 Chico joined South Korean club Seoul E-Land on 27 July 2016.

-Personal life

-He acquired South Korean nationality in 2016.